cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 0 - Linux Primitives.md

 You can leave the chroot session as expected via `exit`.

-## Step 2: use unshare to run a process in a seperate namespace
+## Step 2: use unshare to run a process in a separate namespace

 Make sure you are root for this step.